afrgafrg/nightgamesmod/README.md

    **DONE** Kludge combat into compatibility with the match loop so I can playtest.

-   I want to work out why the main text window is so stuttery/flickery now.
+   **BETTER** I want to work out why the main text window is so stuttery/flickery now.
 I'd like to figure out a way to only paint the text when the player is about to be presented with an interactable prompt.

 1. Make the combat loop explicit.